University-wide Commencement Ceremony Description

 D.V.M. students obtain tickets at their college office.

 If you do not need all of your guest tickets, please return any extra to the Event Services Window in the Illini Union so that others may use them.
-If available, additional free tickets will be distributed on a first-come, first-served basis on May 12 at the white ticket booth on Kirby Avenue outside the State Farm Center from 8:00 to 9:30 a.m.
+If available, additional free tickets will be distributed on a first-come, first-served basis on May 12 at Memorial Stadium gates on the west side.

 Out-of-Town Graduates and Candidates Only